sparkbox/mina-circle/README.md

 #### API Permissions

 Once this runs, mina-circle will be calling back into CircleCI's API and will require a token.
 Since it's running on their servers, not your own computer, you'll need to supply one to the project configuration on CircleCI.
-In your project's settings, find `API permissions` under `Permissions`.
-Enter a value for `Token label` and click `Create token`, Copy the token string and find the `Environment variables` section under `Tweaks`.
-That will present you with a form to add a name and value for the variable.
-The name of the variable should be `MINA_CIRCLE_TOKEN`, and the value is the token you copied in the previous step.
+In your CircleCI project's settings:
+- Click `API permissions` under `Permissions`
+- Enter a value for `Token label` and click `Create token`
+- Copy the token string
+- Click the `Environment variables` section under `Tweaks`
+- Enter `MINA_CIRCLE_TOKEN` for the variable name, and the value is the token you copied in the previous step

 #### SSH Access

-Now running remotely, CircleCI will need a private key which works to access yoru server.
+Now running remotely, CircleCI will need a private key which works to access your server.
 [Permissions and access during deployment](https://circleci.com/docs/permissions-and-access-during-deployment) describes setting this up on both CircleCI and your server.

 #### Not Enough?